ANYURU/challenges/README.md

 # challenges
-This repository contains some random programming challenges that I encounter and solve to broaden and practice my programming knowledge
+This repository contains some random programming challenges that I encounter and solve to broaden and practice my programming knowledge.